PNNL-Comp-Mass-Spec/protein-coverage-summarizer/PeptideToProteinMapper/bin/README.md

 ```
 PeptideToProteinMapper.exe
  /I:PeptideInputFilePath /R:ProteinInputFilePath
- [/O:OutputFolderName] [/P:ParameterFilePath] [/F:FileFormatCode]
+ [/O:OutputDirectoryName] [/P:ParameterFilePath] [/F:FileFormatCode]
  [/N:InspectParameterFilePath] [/G] [/H] [/K] [/A]
- [/L[:LogFilePath]] [/LogFolder:LogFolderPath] [/VerboseLog] [/Q]
+ [/L[:LogFilePath]] [/LogDirectory:LogDirectoryPath] [/VerboseLog] [/Q]
 ```

 The input file path can contain the wildcard character *.
 If a wildcard is present, the same protein input file path will be used for each of the peptide input files matched.

-The output folder name is optional.
-If omitted, the output files will be created in the same folder as the input file.
-If included, then a subfolder is created with the name OutputFolderName.
+The output directory name is optional.
+If omitted, the output files will be created in the same directory as the input file.
+If included, then a subdirectory is created with the name OutputDirectoryName.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.